Next Page Previous Page Home Tools & Aids Search Handbook

 Questions The chi-square test can be used to answer the following questions:

-1. Is the standard deviation equal to some pre-determined threshold value?
+1. Is the variance equal to some pre-determined threshold value?

-2. Is the standard deviation greater than some pre-determined threshold value?
+2. Is the variance greater than some pre-determined threshold value?

-3. Is the standard deviation less than some pre-determined threshold value?
+3. Is the variance less than some pre-determined threshold value?

 Related Techniques F Test